ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 | Italy | 42572 | 0.383 | 0.0395 | 25.5 | 9.75 |
 | France | 13415 | 0.344 | 0.0042 | 239.6 | 82.4 |

-First, we can drop the estimation with South Korea and France because the results for $$\gamma$$ seem pretty wrong.
-Indeed, it gives us a really high period of infection $$D$$ (as $$\gamma = { 1 \over D}$$).
+First, we can drop the estimation of South Korea and France because the results for $$\gamma$$ seem pretty wrong.
+Indeed, it gives us a really high period of infection $$D$$ ($$\gamma = { 1 \over D}$$).

 For Italy, the fit seems a little erroneous because the infected cases will surely continue to increase in the next few days before starting to decrease.
 This bad estimation may come from the fitting method I used.

 Finally, for China, despite that the loss is not optimal, the results are not too bad.
-The $$R_0$$ estimated here for China is 7.5, around two times geater than the one estimated by experts.
-SIR doesn't modelize the incubation period, and while and individual in incubation may be infectious, this model can be improved.
+The $$R_0$$ estimated for China is 7.5, around two times geater than the one estimated by experts.
+In fact, SIR doesn't modelize the incubation period, and while and individual in incubation may be infectious, this model can be improved.

 Here is a graph from [annals.org](https://annals.org/aim/fullarticle/2762808/incubation-period-coronavirus-disease-2019-covid-19-from-publicly-reported), showing the cumulative distribution of Covid-19 incubation period.
 ![Incubation](/assets/2020-03-19/proportion-of-symptomatic-cases.jpeg)